Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Alarms are used to trigger notifications for any metric
 * Alarms targets:
-  * Auto Scaling: increase or decrease EC2 instances “desired” count
+  * Auto Scaling: increase or decrease EC2 instances "desired" count
   * EC2 Actions: stop, terminate, reboot or recover an EC2 instance
   * SNS notifications: send a notification into an SNS topic
 * Various options (sampling, %, max, min, etc...)
-* Can choose the period on which to evaluate an alarm
-* Example: create a billing alarm on the CloudWatch Billing metric
+* Can choose the period on which to evaluate an alarm -> Example: create a billing alarm on the CloudWatch Billing metric
-* Alarm States:
+* Two types of alarms
+* `Metric alarm` – performs one or more actions based on a single metric
+* `Composite alarm` – uses a rule expression and takes into account multiple alarms
+* Metric alarm states:
-  * OK
+  * OK – Metric is within a threshold
-  * INSUFFICIENT_DATA
-  * ALARM
+  * ALARM – Metric is outside a threshold
+  * INSUFFICIENT_DATA – not enough data
 * Period:
   * Length of time in seconds to evaluate the metric
   * High resolution custom metrics: 10 sec, 30 sec or multiples of 60 sec